sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-3-method-return.rst.txt

       public static void main(String[] args)
       {
          System.out.println("500 steps is equal to " + convertToMiles(500) + " miles");
-         //add 3 more method calls here
+         //add 2 more method calls here for 2000 and 3000 steps.

       }
   }